Sahitya1707/Elevate-Athletes/Learning.md

 - **mongodb**: The official MongoDB driver for Node.js, used for interacting with MongoDB databases.
 - **mongoose**: An ODM (Object Data Modeling) library for MongoDB and Node.js, providing a higher-level abstraction for interacting with MongoDB.
 - **multer**: A middleware for handling `multipart/form-data`, which is used for file uploads.

+# What is bcrypt js?

+- Bcrypt uses a complex `hashing function` that generates a seemingly random string of characters from a plaintext password.
+This makes it virtually impossible to reverse the hash and recover the original password.
+Bcrypt adds another layer of security by incorporating a random string called a `salt` before hashing the password.
+- **Comparing password in bcrypt** - Read it here https://www.freecodecamp.org/news/how-to-hash-passwords-with-bcrypt-in-nodejs/#:~:text=hashed%20password%20asynchronously.-,bcrypt.,indicating%20whether%20the%20passwords%20match.